jbinfo/common-casperjs-tests/README.md

-common-casperjs-tests
+Common CasperJS Tests
 =====================

-Run common test on a collection of websites using CasperJS.
+Run a set of common tests on a collection of websites using CasperJS.

 About
 -----